Non-Resident Business Entities

 14. Does the business entity have to have an Ohio resident agent?

 No, as long as the business entity has at least one agent licensed with the Ohio Department of Insurance.
 The agent may be a resident or a non-resident agent.

-12. Do all agents who sell, solicit or negotiate insurance for the business entity need to be on the business entity corporate structure?
+15. Do all agents who sell, solicit, or negotiate insurance for the business entity need to be on the business entity corporate structure?

-Yes, the business entity must have at least one Ohio licensed insurance agent on the business entities corporate structure that will be responsible for the business entities compliance with Ohio’s insurance laws.
+Yes, the business entity must have at least one Ohio licensed insurance agent on the business entity's corporate structure that will be responsible for the business entity's compliance with Ohio’s insurance laws.
 Additionally, all agents who represent the business entity must be affiliated with the business entity.

-13. Do all agents who sell, solicit or negotiate insurance for the business entity need to be licensed and appointed with insurance companies they represent in addition to being affiliated with the business entity?
+16. Do all agents who sell, solicit, or negotiate insurance for the business entity need to be licensed and appointed with insurance companies they represent in addition to being affiliated with the business entity?

 Many insurance companies process appointments electronically using NIPR or one of NIPR’s business partners.
 The insurance company may also submit an appointment list showing all business entities and agents that they are appointing for the previous month if they are exempt from the electronic filing requirement.

 19. How do I add another qualification to my agency license if the business entity is already licensed?

 The president or officer of the agency must submit a new application in order to add a line of authority or license type to an existing license.